-The CO countdown timer is located on the stop monitoring icon the stop monitoring icon This timer alerts the user as to when the next CO measurement will take place.
+The CO countdown timer is located on the stop monitoring icon 19.
+This timer alerts the user as to when the next CO measurement will take place.
 The time to the next CO measurement varies from 60 seconds to 3 minutes or longer.
 A hemodynamically unstable thermal signal may delay CO calculations.